-If you receive a large amount of SSD past due benefits, that could possibly put your income into a higher tax bracket.
-If that is the case, it could result in a large tax bill.
+If you receive a large amount of SSD past due benefits, then that could put your income into a higher tax bracket.
+Therefore, it could result in a large tax bill.
 However, the IRS won’t penalize you for getting what could possibly be two years of past due benefits in one year.

 The form should state in Box 3 the exact amount of your lump sum that was accrued during previous years.
 Each year is listed next to the total amount paid for that year.

 Rather than asking you to file amended returns for those years, the IRS allows you to handle it all on your current tax return.
 But you still must use your prior years’ income amounts.
 This method of figuring out your tax bill is discussed in IRS Publication 915, Social Security and Equivalent Railroad Retirement Benefits.
-Cannon Disability urges you to seek the advice of a tax professional.
+We urge you to seek the advice of a tax professional.

 CAN YOU GET PAST DUE BENEFITS FROM PRIOR APPLICATIONS?

 The answer is yes.
-You can get past due or back due disability benefits from your prior applications, because Social Security law allows a judge to reopen prior applications.
+You can get past due SSD benefits from your prior applications.
+This is the case, because Social Security law allows a judge to reopen prior applications.

-SSA’s laws allow them to reopen your first application if you file a second application within one year of the date of the denial on the first application.
+SSA’s laws allow them to reopen your first application.
+But only if you file a second application within one year of the date of the denial on the first application.
 You can reopen the first application “for any reason.”

 For example, pretend you filed your first application on January 1, 2021 and then you were denied by the SSA on March 1, 2021.
 Then, after the denial you did not appeal it.
 Instead, you decide on January 1, 2022, to file a second application.
 Because your second application is filed within one year of the denial date, March 1, 2021, of the first application, your first application can still be up for a new decision.

 When you file your second application, you can request that the SSA reopen your prior application.
-However, whether or not your application will be reopened is up to the judge at the SSA hearing.
-If you want to be paid on a prior application, it is good to hire an attorney to represent you.
-Your attorney will make sure to try and win all of your past due benefits.
+However, whether or not your applications will pay further back in time is up to the judge at the SSA hearing.
+If you want to be paid on a prior application, then it is a good idea to hire an attorney to represent you.
+Your attorney will make sure to ask for all of your past due benefits.

 As you can see, SSDI and SSI benefits are complex.
 You want to receive all of the Social Security benefits that you are due.

-Cannon Disability believes you should hire a law firm with the experience to obtain all of your past due disability benefits.
-We offer a free consultation.
+Cannon Disability believes you should hire a law firm with the experience to obtain all of your past due benefits.
+We offer a free review of your case.
 But, what does this mean?

 For most people who want to become clients, it means we will talk to you about your case over the phone.
 We will not charge you to examine the merits of your case, including questions about past due benefits.
 Most lawyers do charge an attorney fee to review your case.
 We do not.

-Please understand, however, that giving you a free review of your case is not the same thing as us becoming your law firm.
+Please understand, however, that giving you a free review of your case is not the same thing as hiring our law firm.
 First, we examine the merits of your case based upon the facts you give us.
 Second, we might ask that you send us medical records or a copy of your SSA paperwork.
 We do this so we can understand the details of your case.
-Even if we ask for more information, it does not mean we accept your case or that we are your attorney.
+Even if we ask for more information, it does not mean we accept your case.

 You will know if you hire our legal team because we will send you our contract.
 We will also send you other SSA paperwork to fill out.
 You must return your paperwork to us immediately.

 If you want to receive all of your past due SSD benefits, then you should hire an attorney.
-An attorney can help you apply for disability benefits.
+An attorney can help you apply for SSDI and SSI benefits.

 Better yet, it also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This is a contingency fee.
-It means if we win your SSD case, you pay the attorney fee out of your back benefits.
+This means if we win your SSD case, then you pay the attorney fee out of your back benefits.
 If you do not win, there is no attorney fee to pay because there is no back benefit.

 The attorney fee has a cap or a limit.
-The SSA sets the limit of the attorney fee at 25% of the back benefit or the attorney fee cap, whatever is less.
+The SSA sets the limit of the attorney fee at 25% of the back benefit or the attorney fee cap.
+It will be whatever amount is less.

 WHAT ARE THE COSTS OF YOUR CLAIM?